 Spelling pronunciations that are well established in the language, regardless of their “original” form, are no longer contested.

 More recent innovations, like restoring the t in often or pronouncing the l in almond, remain the stuff of blogging controversy.

-4 Responses to “Spelling and Pronunciation”
+4 thoughts on “Spelling and Pronunciation”